-Trek El Altar – The Altar, is an extinct volcano. within Sangay National Park, surrounded by multicoloured lagoons, giant waterfalls and glacial lakes.
+Trek El Altar – The Altar, is an extinct volcano. within Sangay National Park, surrounded by multicolored lagoons, giant waterfalls, and glacial lakes.

 It was once one of the tallest mountains on the planet until a giant eruption destroyed its summit over 500 years ago and created its famous cathedral altar shape of 9 peaks around a crater lake.

 There are two treks you can do to El Altar – an overnight trek to the “yellow lagoon” crater lake in the middle of the extinct volcano, or the other spectacular 3 day hike that climbs the green valleys carved by glaciers into the mountainous terrain full of waterfalls and multi-coloured glacial lagoons inside Sangay National Park.

 Mountain Refuges and Camping sites are used, depending on the request of the clients, for Yellow lake we suggest to always request refuge, as weather in Altar can be very unpredictable, as for the lagoons of altar we make this trip on request, this is an exclusive camping trip in the most remote areas of Sangay National Park, This last option is not for beginners, and needs experienced trekkers or otdoors people to be more enjoyable.

 This is a spectacular 3-day hike that climbs the green valleys carved by glaciers into the mountainous terrain full of waterfalls and multi-colored glacial lagoons inside Sangay National Park, Star Lake, Green Lagoon, Mandur Lagoon, Blue Lagoon, End of the World Lake